All Episodes

 I don't want them to lose it.

-So I'm trying to thread a needle so that they don't have they get to stand on their values, but they're all also work in a safe work environment and still get to keep their income, their benefits, and their pension.
+So I'm trying to thread a needle so that they don't have to get to stand on their values, but they also work in a safe work environment and still get to keep their income, their benefits, and their pension.

 But one more point.

-If they've gotten to the stage of their career where they're getting pensions, then they are the most experienced, the most elite of our military.
+If they've gotten to this stage of their career where they're getting pensions, then they are the most experienced, the most elite of our military.

 Think about that.